 - Investment Performance.
-The board of directors reviewed the long-term and short-term investment performance of the Company and the investment adviser, as well as comparative data with respect to the long-term and short-term investment performance of other business development companies and their externally managed investment advisers.
-The board of directors concluded that the investment adviser was delivering results consistent with the investment objectives of the Company and that the Company's investment performance was generally above average when compared to comparable business development companies. - Costs of the Services Provided to the Company and the Profits Realized by the Investment Adviser.
-The board of directors considered comparative data based on publicly available information with respect to services rendered and the advisory fees (including the management fees and incentive fees) of other business development companies with similar investment objectives, our projected operating expenses and expense ratio compared to other business development companies with similar investment objectives, as well as the administrative services that our administrator, Ares Technical Administration LLC, will provide to us at cost.
+The board of directors reviewed the long-term and short-term investment performance of the Company and the investment adviser and comparative data with respect to the long-term and short-term investment performance of other business development companies and their externally managed investment advisers.
+The board of directors concluded that the investment adviser was delivering satisfactory performance results consistent with the investment objectives of the Company. - Costs of the Services Provided to the Company and the Profits Realized by the Investment Adviser.
+The board of directors considered comparative data with respect to services rendered and the advisory fees (including the management fees and incentive fees) of other business development companies with similar investment objectives, our projected operating expenses and expense ratio compared to other business development companies with similar investment objectives, as well as the administrative services that our administrator, Ares Technical Administration LLC, will provide to us at cost.
 Based upon its review, the board of directors concluded that the fees to be paid under the investment advisory and management agreement are generally less than those payable under agreements of comparable business development companies described in the market data then available.
 In addition, the board of directors concluded that our expected expenses as a percentage of net assets attributable to common stock are generally equal to or less than most typically incurred by comparable business development companies described in the market data then available. - Economies of Scale.
-The board of directors considered information about the potential of stockholders to experience economies of scale as the Company grows in size.
-The board of directors considered that because there are no break points in the investment advisers fees, any benefits resulting from the growth in the Company's assets where the Company's fixed costs did not increase proportionately, would not inure to the benefit of the stockholders. - Profitability of Investment Adviser.
+The board of directors concluded that that there is limited potential for economies of scale that would inure to the benefit of our stockholders given the nature of our investment portfolio. - Profitability of Investment Adviser.
 The board of directors concluded that the investment adviser's pro forma profitability with respect to managing us was generally less than the profitability of investment advisers managing comparable business development companies described in the market data then available. - Additional Benefits Derived by Investment Adviser.
 The board of directors concluded that there is limited potential for additional benefits, such as soft dollar arrangements with brokers, to be derived by our investment adviser and its affiliates as a result of our relationship with our investment adviser. - Other Matters Considered.
 In addition, our board of directors considered the interests of senior management described in "Certain Relationships and Related Transactions" and concluded that the judgment and performance of our senior management will not be impaired by those interests.
 Our investment adviser does not manage any other accounts.

-Based on the information reviewed and the discussions, the board of directors (including a majority of the directors who are not "interested persons") concluded that the investment advisory and management fee rates are fair and reasonable in relation to the services to be provided and approved the Restated Agreement with the investment adviser as being in the best interests of the Company and the Company's stockholders.
+Based on the information reviewed and the discussions, the board of directors (including a majority of the directors who are not "interested persons") concluded that the investment advisory and management fee rates are reasonable in relation to the services to be provided and approved the Restated Agreement with the investment adviser as being in the best interests of the Company's stockholders.
 The board of directors then directed that the Restated Agreement be submitted to stockholders for approval with the board of director's recommendation that the stockholders of the Company vote to approve the Restated Agreement.